.png)

 What to avoid during a virtual job interview

-A messy background — If your interviewer can see any mess behind you during the video call, they may be distracted.
+• A messy background — If your interviewer can see any mess behind you during the video call, they may be distracted.
 They may also regard you as disorganised or that you fail to pay attention to details.
 To get your interview off to a good start, pick a spot to set up your computer where there is a plain background behind you — sitting in front of a white wall works well.

-A dark room — A dark room will make it difficult for the interviewer to see your face clearly, making it tricky for them to get a sense of your character.
+• A dark room — A dark room will make it difficult for the interviewer to see your face clearly, making it tricky for them to get a sense of your character.
 Sit in a spot with good lighting; sitting near a window with natural light is best, but a lamp or ceiling light is fine if that isn’t possible.

-Being interrupted — During online interviews, you could face distractions from family members, pets, or even the doorbell.
+• Being interrupted — During online interviews, you could face distractions from family members, pets, or even the doorbell.
 This can make you, as well as the interviewer, lose focus.
 Fortunately, it can be easily avoided by letting the people you live with know that you have an important meeting.
 You could even put a note on your front door asking people not to knock during the interview.

-Not preparing — Being unprepared can increase nerves and may result in unclear or wordy responses to questions.
+• Not preparing — Being unprepared can increase nerves and may result in unclear or wordy responses to questions.
 Going over your CV and achievements, making notes on common questions, and researching the company will set you up for success.

-Joining the meeting late — Being late to your virtual interview may show your potential employer that you are unprepared.
+• Joining the meeting late — Being late to your virtual interview may show your potential employer that you are unprepared.
 It could also make you flustered or more nervous if you join and your interviewer is waiting for you.
 Aim to join the call at least five minutes early to give yourself time to gather your thoughts.

 If you manage to secure the role — congratulations!
-You can now prepare by reading our 10 top tips for starting a new job successfully.
-Or, if you didn’t get the job this time, take a look at our guide on how to handle job rejection and use it to your advantage.
+You can now prepare by reading our 10 top tips for starting a new job successfully or our guide to the UK’s biggest new job fears and how to overcome them.